Joosty/Joosty..github.io/_pages/cv.md

 Interests
 ======
 * Cooking: I love cooking.
-In my spare time, you can often find me in the kitchen cooking any new foods that have sparked my interest.
+In my spare time, you can often find me in the kitchen cooking any new foods that have sparked my interest
 * Video Games: I have always had the gaming gene.
-I mostly play on my desktop which I also enjoy maintaining and upgrading.
+I mostly play on my desktop which I also enjoy maintaining and upgrading
-* Motor sports: I am an avid follower of Formula One, making sure to get together with friends to watch the Grand Prix or discuss technical details.
+* Motor sports: I am an avid follower of Formula One, making sure to get together with friends to watch the Grand Prix or discuss technical details

 References
 ======